ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The attribute "hwmodel" differentiates models, products, and variants manufactured by a particular OEM.
 A model must be unique within a given "oemid".
 This is a sequence of bytes and is not meant to be a human readable string.

-EDNOTE: JPF: "hwmodel" in EAT is not human readable.
-We have "vendor" that duplicates in human readable for "oemid".
-Should we duplicate "hwmodel" in a human readable form?
-Should we define it here for ourselves?
+The attribute "hwversion" is a text string reporting the version of the hardware.
+This attributes must be interpreted along with the attribute "hwmodel".

+The attribute "swname" is a text string reporting the name of the firmware running on the platform.

-The attribute "swversion" differentiates between the various revisions of a firmware offered for the HSM.
+The attribute "swversion" differentiates between the various revisions of a firmware offered for the platform.
 This is a string that is expected to be human readable.

-EDNOTE: JPF: In EAT, "swversion" requires "swname".
-Should we add "swname" or disassociate from the EAT definition?

 The attribute "dbgstat" refers to the state of the debug facilities offered by the HSM.
 This is an integer value describing the current state as described in {{!RFC9711}}.